 Laguna 69 I Jon Is Travelling

-Not a bucket list option for many travellers who have previously spent a month on the Colombian coast but an option for those looking to chill out (in what some critics say, not the cleanest of beaches), surf (South Beach), or dive (Vichayito Beach).
+It is not a bucket list option for many travellers who have previously spent a month on the Colombian coast, but it is an option for those looking to chill out in what some critics say is not the cleanest of beaches, surf (South Beach), or dive (Vichayito Beach).

-- Recommended nights stay: Depends on how much partying/beach time you’d like
+- Recommended night stay: Depends on how much partying/beach time you’d like

 - Paracas/Isla Ballestas (nature/one night)